peopledoc/people-slides/README.md

 make build
 ```

 ## How to....

 ### How to add a new presentation?

-Just add a new directory in `src/slides/` with a `slides.md` inside.
+1. Make a copy of `src/slides/example-copy-me` renaming it as you wish
-Then add the description of your presentation in `js/slides.js`.
+2. Add a description of your presentation in `src/js/slides.js`

 Voilà!

+For more information on how to use remark.js, see the [remark.js docs](https://github.com/gnab/remark).